Please give us a star if you're interested in seeing this project get fully built out. It will help me gauge interest. Thank you.

 Community patterns converge on "schema as first-class value," and lots of integrations assume Node/TS toolchain.
 Even if you don't use LangChain, this means schema-oriented integrations are plug-and-play rather than ports.

-This isn't about raw capability — it's about where the complexity lives.
+This isn't about raw power — it's about where the complexity lives.

 In this repo's environment (AI SDK orchestration + schema-first tools + Solana execution), the main risk is usually unsafe or ambiguous tool behavior, not raw compute throughput.